Winners of the 23rd Woollahra Small Sculpture Prize

 "This incredibly evocative and nostalgic work drew me in and reminded me of the afternoon snacks of my childhood.
 I had an instant emotional response to it," the Mayor said.

-The winning sculpture, and all of this year's finalists, representing a rich tapestry of artistic innovation and hailing from every Australian state and territory as well as overseas, are now on display at Woollahra Gallery at Redleaf.
-The free exhibition runs until 20 October 2024, with all sculptures on sale to the public.
+The winning sculpture, and all of this year's finalists, representing a rich tapestry of artistic innovation and hailing from every Australian state and territory as well as overseas, were on display at Woollahra Gallery at Redleaf.
+The free exhibition ran until 20 October 2024, with all sculptures on sale to the public.

 The exhibition marks the final project at the gallery for Gallery Director Pippa Mott ahead of her move to WAMA, The National Centre for Environmental Art, due to open in the Grampians in 2025.